pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/13.png"/>
 </p>

 Please, notice the usage of "gs://".
 It connects the google storage bucket with your virtual machine.
-I think this is actually the most valuable part of this tutorail...
+I think this is actually the most valuable part of this tutorial...
 Anyway, the process should finish really quickly:

 <p>
     <img src="image/14.png"/>